Norgesic (Orphenadrine Citrate And Paracetamol)

 What If You Miss a Dose?

-Norgesic should be used regularly at the same time each day.
-If you miss your dose at the usual time and remember within an hour or so, take it straight away.
-If it’s almost time for your next dose, skip the missed dose and take your next dose when you’re meant to.
+If you forget a dose and remember within an hour, take it immediately.
+If it's almost time for your next dose, skip the missed dose and continue with your regular schedule.
+Do not take a double dose.

 Available Tablet Strengths